arunkumar9t2/lynket-browser/README.md

  - Formatting - Android Studio Default.

 ## Contributions
-You are more than welcome to contribute to Chromer's development.
+You are more than welcome to contribute to Lynket's development.
 New features are branched off of `develop` .
 PRs are welcome against the `develop` branch.
 How you can help:

  - Grab an issue from [issues](https://github.com/arunkumar9t2/chromer/issues) section that interests you.